mhocSNHU/mhocSNHU.github.io/chess/README.md

 AI:

 The major addition for this artifact was an AI capable of being a proper opponent.
 This meant that the AI had to be more developed then simply following a few rudementary set of rules.
-I opted to pursue a MinMax algorithm to allow the AI to search through every possible outcome to determine the optimal move to make each turn.
+I opted to pursue a MinMax algorithm to allow the AI to search through every possible outcome to determine the optimal move to make each turn based off of a points system.
-I make the current implementation only look through a single set of turns, but making the AI recusisevely look through more would be trviial.
+I make the current implementation only look through a single set of turns, but making the AI recursively look through more would be trivial.
 I avoided making the AI look through too many future turns due to the exponential nature of looking into so many branching paths.

 ![Database Tablevs](/assets/images/MinMax.png)